abirnie/socialmetrics/README.md

 ## Edits

 Please feel free to fork this and push edits back to me.
 Looking to add more social networks and make the code run faster if possible.
-(I'm not a programmer...)